Dicey Dungeons

 Dicey Dungeons is a roguelike deck-building game developed by Irish game designer Terry Cavanagh.
-It was released for Microsoft Windows, macOS, and Linux in August 2019, for Nintendo Switch in December 2020, and for Xbox One and Xbox Series X/S in November 2021.
+It was released for Microsoft Windows, macOS, and Linux in August 2019, for Nintendo Switch in December 2020, for Xbox One and Xbox Series X/S in November 2021, and for PlayStation 4 and PlayStation 5 in February 2023.
 Ports for iOS and Android were released in July 2022.